Key Staff

 Leslie was born & raised in San Francisco Calif.
 She worked in Corporate America for 35 years; received Certification in Information System Technologies from UC Berkeley & Project Management Certification from Pacific Bell.
 She pursued her love for dogs & cats by working as a veterinary technician at Bay Area Veterinary Specialty Hospital in Walnut Creek, Ca. for 8 years.
 Leslie moved to Rogue River, Oregon in 2018, settling on 2 acres with dogs, cats & goats.
 She found Sanctuary One after losing one of their goats to respiratory failure.
 After adopted 3 goats in Nov 2019, Leslie became a volunteer Spring 2020.
 Her spare time is spent working in her garden and caring for their dogs, cats, goats & chickens.

-Brigitte Nickel
+Brigitte Boots

 Brigitte is originally from Hawaii, but considers the Pacific Northwest her home after over twenty years in the area.
 Brigitte earned her Bachelor’s degree in Community Health Education from Portland State University and a MBA from Southern Oregon University.
 In grad school, Brigitte was the nineteenth intern at Sanctuary One and assisted the executive director with in-depth research on various projects.
-After graduating, she remained a proud advocate of the organization; this is her second time being on the board.
+After graduating, she remained a proud advocate of the organization; this is her third time being on the board.
 When not working or volunteering, Brigitte enjoys traveling, cooking, outdoor adventures, and encouraging others to get more involved in our community.

 Advisory Board Members (listed alphabetically)